 - Enter the default pairing code “1234 “

 - It will install the driver automatically(In windows7) as below

-- Right click on device(RN42),select Properties/Hardware.
-Note down the name of the serial port (COM1, COM2 etc..).
+- Right-click on the device(RN42), select Properties/Hardware.
+Note down the name of the serial port (COM1, COM2, etc..).
 This information is required to control the module from the PC.

-To use this product with Linux, Bluetooth device driver needs to be compiled in with the kernel.
-Fortunately, most Linux distributions (Ubuntu, Redhat, Debian etc..) has this driver pre-installed.
+To use this product with Linux, the Bluetooth device driver needs to be compiled in with the kernel.
+Fortunately, most Linux distributions (Ubuntu, Redhat, Debian, etc..) have this driver pre-installed.
 When connected to a Linux machine, this product should appear as a serial port in the /dev directory.
-Usually the name of the device will be “rfcommx” or similar.
+Usually, the name of the device will be “rfcommx” or similar.
 The name may be different depending on the Linux distribution you have.

 Similar to Linux, Mac operating system comes with the required drivers pre-installed.
 When connected to a Mac computer, the device should appear as a serial port.

 One of the most powerful features of this module is the simple easy to use command set it supports.
 The following sections give details of the command set and how to use the command set.